Jonathan Moxey

-Jonathan Moxey (born January 14, 1995) is a professional gridiron football cornerback for the Calgary Stampeders of the Canadian Football League (CFL).
+Jonathan Moxey (born January 14, 1995) is an American professional football defensive back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football at Boise State, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2017.
-He has also been a member of the Arizona Cardinals.
+He has also been a member of the Arizona Cardinals and Calgary Stampeders.

 Professional career

 Tampa Bay Buccaneers

 Moxey signed with the Tampa Bay Buccaneers as an undrafted free agent on May 1, 2017.
 He was waived on September 2, 2017 and was signed to the Buccaneers' practice squad the next day.
 He was released on September 19, 2017.

 Arizona Cardinals

 On December 27, 2017, Moxey was signed to the Arizona Cardinals' practice squad.
 He signed a reserve/future contract with the Cardinals on January 2, 2018.
 On September 1, 2018, Moxey was waived by the Cardinals.
 He was re-signed to their practice squad on December 18, 2018.
 He signed a reserve/future contract with the Cardinals on December 31, 2018.
 He was waived on May 10, 2019.